jeertmans/DiffeRT2d/docs/source/index.md

 DiffeRT2d is a Python toolbox for 2D differentiable Ray Tracing, with a focus on Radio Propagation applications[^1].

-[^1]: This means we are mostly interesting in simulating paths from one node (transmitter) to another (receiver), i.e., Point-to-Point Ray Tracing, and not a highly efficient image renderer, like in computer gaphics, that will usually favor Ray Launching instead.
+[^1]: This means we are mostly interested in simulating paths from one node (transmitter) to another (receiver), i.e., Point-to-Point Ray Tracing.
+  DiffeRT2d is not designed as a highly efficient image renderer, like in computer graphics.
+  A renderer will usually favor a Ray Launching method instead.

 The present tool is thoroughly documented, so please have a look at the following sections: